Cyfrin/Updraft/courses/formal-verification/1-horse-store/44-msg.value-check/+page.md

 REVERT       // [msg.value]
 ```

-I've added our comment notation to our op code list to keep track of what's on our stack.
+I've added our comment notation to our opcode list to keep track of what's on our stack.
 So, what's happening here?

-We've seen many of these op codes before, but some of them are new.
-Each time a new op code is mentioned, I'll include a screenshot of it's details from [evm.codes](https://www.evm.codes/#34?fork=cancun).
+We've seen many of these opcodes before, but some of them are new.
+Each time a new opcode is mentioned, I'll include a screenshot of it's details from [evm.codes](https://www.evm.codes/#34?fork=cancun).
 I encourage you to use this website like a dictionary as we attempt to define what's being executed. `CALLVALUE` adds to the stack, the value included with the current call.

 ![msg_value-check1](/formal-verification-1/44-msg.value-check/msg_value-check1.png)